American Political Science Association Diversity Fellowship Program

 Procedure

-• Official transcripts (submit online, email, or mail).
-Provide an official transcript from each undergraduate and graduate institution attended.
-Institutions may send transcripts directly to APSA.
+Official transcripts (submit online, email, or mail).
+Provide transcripts or degree audits from each undergraduate and graduate institution attended.
+All transcripts should be uploaded to the online application.

-• Letters of recommendation (submit online) Two letters of recommendation must be submitted via the online recommendation form.
+Letters of recommendation (submit online) Two letters of recommendation must be submitted by faculty members who are familiar with your academic work.

 History